 For the top of the footings we used a product from Cosella Dörken called Delta Footing Barrier.
 Acting as a capillary break, the membrane is supposed to help prevent moisture from wicking up from below the footing, where it could then migrate into the foundation wall and into the basement, or even the wall assembly above (worst-case scenario), causing mold or other moisture-related damage.

-It should help make the basement a very livable space, especially when combined with significant amounts of insulation on the exterior walls and under the slab (see Image #2, below).
+It should help make the basement a very livable space, especially when combined with significant amounts of insulation on the exterior walls and under the slab (see Image #2 in the Photo Gallery at the top of the page).

 In other words, this junction represents a weak point in our thermal envelope and vapor barrier.
 Passive House proponents often talk about using a red pen on a construction drawing to follow the air barrier and thermal envelope (the goal: no gaps in air sealing or the layers of insulation).
 In theory, you should be able to do this all the way around the structure without once lifting your pen.
 If you can lift your pen (meaning there’s a gap in your air barrier or thermal envelope — which would be the case without the Delta membrane on top of our footing) — then it’s a weak point that should be addressed, if at all possible.